pingswept/me30-website/content/logistics/projects.md

 For each motor hub, begin with the lowest weight and attach it to the hub with a paper clip (through the hole placed ~15 mm from the shaft axis) and a length of string.
 Supply 12 V to the motor and see if it can lift the weight without slipping of the hub.
 If it succeeds, move on to the next highest weight.
 Repeat until you get to a weight that either stalls the motor or makes the hub slip around the motor shaft.
 Record this as your "slip/stall weight."

 Multiply your hub's "slip/stall weight" by the distance between your shaft axis and your paper clip attachment point (it should be 15 mm, but measure just to be sure).
-The results is your "slip/stall torque."
+The result is your "slip/stall torque."

-Take a photo of your motor hub attachment.
-Compare it to the class histogram created in a previous semester. https://docs.google.com/spreadsheets/d/1Y_V_8rgQhnSgg5z3wRCmGc2mLD-aFtRIoKs-uJ67k6A/edit?usp=sharing
+Submit to Canvas a photo of your motor hub attachment and a video of it lifting weights.
+Compare its performance to this class histogram created in a previous semester: https://docs.google.com/spreadsheets/d/1Y_V_8rgQhnSgg5z3wRCmGc2mLD-aFtRIoKs-uJ67k6A/edit?usp=sharing
 {{< /expand >}}